Big Creek and Middle Smoky Hill Watersheds

 So, how do you know if you have water leaks in your home?
 The best place to start is to look at water usage during winter months possibly in January, February, or March before outdoor watering starts.
 If a family of four is exceeding 12,000 gallons of water/month, leaks may be the culprit.
 If you have access to your water meter, check and record the reading and after two hours of NO water use, and then check the reading again.
 If the meter readings change, you must have leaks somewhere inside your home.

 So now you know you’ve got leaks.
 Today is the perfect time to find those leaks and get them fixed.

 - Examine faucet gaskets and pipe fittings in the kitchen, bathroom, etc. to see if water if visibly present.
-Sometimes faucets are leaking because of a worn gasket or washer.
-Showerheads may leak and just need to be tightened, an ‘o’ ring replaced, or Teflon tape replaced.

 To learn more about water leaks, visit EPA’s WaterSense Fix-a-Leak Week homepage.

 Watershed Specialist Stacie Minson provides specific advice for community members about how to protect water quality in your area.

 In 2011, the WRAPS group developed a 9 Elements WRAPS Plan to address the needs to improve water.
 The 9 Elements WRAPS Plan was approved on November 29, 2011 by the Kansas Department of Health & Environment and forwarded to the Environmental Protection Agency for approval.
 The WRAPS project involves partnerships to achieve the common goals to protect and keep sustainable a clean and safe water supply.